 What is MERS-CoV, and what should I do?

-Middle East respiratory syndrome (MERS) is a viral respiratory illness caused by a coronavirus — the same family of viruses that causes the common cold — called MERS-CoV.
+MERS-CoV refers to a viral respiratory illness — Middle East respiratory syndrome (MERS) — that's caused by a coronavirus (CoV), the same family of viruses that can cause the common cold.

-MERS-CoV was first reported in Saudi Arabia in 2012.
-Since then, it's been reported in other countries in the Middle East, Africa, Europe, Asia and the United States.
+MERS-CoV was first reported in Saudi Arabia.
+Since then, it's been reported in other countries in the Middle East and in Africa, Europe, Asia and the United States.
 Most cases outside of the Middle East have been reported by people who recently traveled there.

-About 36 percent of people with MERS-CoV have died.
+MERS-CoV can lead to respiratory or kidney failure and is sometimes fatal.
 You're most at risk of serious illness if you're an older adult or if you have a weakened immune system or a chronic disease, such as diabetes or lung disease.

 What can you do?